 My first experience was when I bought a "lemon" bumper Polerouter with a non-working movement and redialed dial.
 It took me a few months to find a donor movement to change broken parts; the watch is running fine now.
 But it's been around two years now and I have yet to find an original replacement dial for the watch.

-On this particular watch, I once ohad an issue when the pallet fork.
+On this particular watch, I once had an issue when the pallet fork broke.
 In this instance I was very lucky to find the replacement pallet fork from another collector.
 Even though it was not cheap, I knew it would be very hard to find a replacement pallet fork that would fit for a cheaper price, if at all.
 Thus, I bit the bullet.

 But these experiences make me cherish my Polerouter even more.
 Even though I'm a firm believer that watches are meant to be worn, no matter how rare or expensive, I admit to babying my Polerouter a little bit now.